yifanlu0227/ChatSim/README.md

 </details>

 #### Start simulation
-Set the API to environment variable.
-Also set `OPENAI_API_BASE` if you have network issue (especially in China mainland).
+Set the API to an environment variable.
+Also, set `OPENAI_API_BASE` if you have network issues (especially in China mainland).
 ```bash
 export OPENAI_API_KEY=<your api key>
 ```